mitchpaulus/vim-tex2text/README.md

 You'd like to use another tool for this grammar checking, but the raw Latex source is full of commands and the like.

-PDF to text or Word is plain miserable.
+PDF to text or Microsoft Word is plain miserable.

 This plugin looks to solve this.

+Again, this is meant to transform the
+Latex source into text that is good for grammar checkers.
+This actually changes words and numbering (obviously not on the original file).
+It is not meant to be software like _Pandoc_, for instance.

 Solution